Home » Chocolate » 'Bunny Chow' Banana Bread Dessert

 Instructions

-1. Preheat oven to 350˚F. Line a muffin tin with baking paper cups and set aside.
+1. Preheat oven to 350ËšF.
+Grease a popover tin or line with baking paper cups and set aside.

 2. In a large bowl combine mashed bananas, sugar, vegetable oil, sour cream, and eggs.
 Mix by hand just until ingredients are combined (don’t overmix).

-5. Using a paring knife, cut a cylinder shape out of the middle of each muffin.
+6. Using a paring knife, cut a cylinder shape out of the middle of each muffin.
 Add a scoop of ice cream into the centre of the hole (so it melts into the middle of the muffin).
 Top with melted chocolate and enjoy right away.
+If using crushed nuts add the nuts when the chocolate hasn’t set.

 Notes

-Undressed muffins will last 2-3 days in an airtight container.
+Undressed muffins will last 2-3 days in an airtight container or freeze up to 1 month.

 Nutrition